 Steam mopping can be a fast and easy way to clean your wood floors, but you have to be careful and consider the risks.

 I personally feel that steam cleaners are a great way to clean wood floors in busy households with kids and pets where the floor really gets a lot of traffic, but often unnecessary in homes that tend to stay pretty clean between moppings.
 They are always great on tiled kitchens, no matter what.
-I like using one on all types of floors because I am able to get the floors very streak and spot free in very little time, but I know to be very careful when dealing with wood.
+I like using one on all types of floors because I am able to get the floors streak and spot free in very little time, but I know to be careful when dealing with wood.

 I encounter every type of wood floor in my line of work and have tried just about every method possible to keep them clean.
-I find that In busy, dirty, households, getting wood floors clean without a streaky, smeary, mess can be a real challenge.
-My steam cleaning method has been working well for me for about five years, and I've yet to see a floor show any signs of buckling, cupping, or damaged finish.
+I find that in busy, dirty, households, getting wood floors clean without a streaky, smeary, mess can be a real challenge.
+My steam-cleaning method has been working well for me for about five years, and I've yet to see a floor show any signs of buckling, cupping, or damaged finish.